 - the worker’s salary or wage.

 The costs of future medical care can be difficult to determine, especially for catastrophic injuries.
-Establishing an attorney-client relationship with a workers’ compensation attorney from a reputable law firm is the best way to understand the true value of your case and how much compensation you will need in the future.
+Retaining a workers’ compensation attorney from a reputable law firm is the best way to understand the true value of your case and how much compensation you will need in the future.

 What happens at the trial?